saisudhir14/saisudhir14/README.md

 --->
 ### Hi there! 👋

 ### I'm Sudhir!
-I work as a Full Stack Engineer.I really enjoy learning languages such as JavaScript,Java and frameworks such as React, Spring Core,Spring MVC.
+I work as a Full Stack Engineer.I really enjoy working on JavaScript,Java and on frameworks such as React, Spring Core,Spring MVC.

 ### I like to work and explore on cloud too!
-I'm an AWS Certified Solution Architect
+I'm an AWS Certified Solution Architect and Certified by Microsoft Azure - AZ-900, DP-900.

 ### Skills: JavaScript, Java, HTML, CSS, Spring Framework, MySQL, SQL Server, Microsoft Azure, AWS Cloud

 <!-- - 🔭 I’m currently working on AWS -->

-- 💬 Ask me about Web development , JavaScript,Java,Spring Famework, Microsoft Azure and AWS Cloud.
+- 💬 Ask me about Web development, JavaScript,Java,Spring Famework, SQL Database, Microsoft Azure and AWS Cloud.

 <!--
 [<a Href='https://www.linkedin.com/in/sudhirdontha/' alt='Linkedin' height='40'>](https://www.linkedin.com/in/sudhirdontha/)